Dad and denim

 It really is very humbling to think back on.
 My heart fills with gratitude and words can't convey how blessed I feel for having had such a generous parent.
 He did it on his own, with no one helping him.
 My siblings didn't help as they were 20 years my senior and my mom was on the other side of the continent dealing with her own struggles.

-So, there I was sat, in a worn-down brown rocking car in the corner of our tiny apartment, perched upon the top of golden shag carpet watching Beverly Hills 90210 on a tiny 19 inch tube T.V, insecure in My awkwardness as a growing girl but did I ever look stylish!
+So, there I was sat, in a worn-down brown rocking car in the corner of our tiny apartment, perched upon the top of golden shag carpet watching Beverly Hills 90210 on a tiny 19 inch tube T.V, insecure in my awkwardness as a growing girl but still at peace, knowing I was okay, even through the adversity.

 I take this moment to encourage everyone to embrace a heart of gratitude for what you have in life.
 There is always something to be grateful for.
 If you're not feeling this way, send me an email and we can talk.
 Connecting is what life is about and a few moments shared with someone can be truly empowering.
 My ear is always open.